Koenkk/zigbee2mqtt.io/docs/devices/ZNMS13LM.md

 ---
-title: "Xiaomi ZNMS13LM control via MQTT"
+title: "Aqara ZNMS13LM control via MQTT"
-description: "Integrate your Xiaomi ZNMS13LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara ZNMS13LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2019-09-08T21:16:00Z
 pageClass: device-page
 ---